KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ##### The `^` operator

-Unlike Python where caret (`^`) is the binary _xor_ operator, q defines it to denote the [fill](http://code.kx.com/q/ref/lists/#fill) operation that replaces null values in the right argument with the left argument.
+Unlike Python, where caret (`^`) is the binary _xor_ operator, q defines it to denote the [fill](http://code.kx.com/q/ref/lists/#fill) operation that replaces null values in the right argument with the left argument.
 PyQ follows the q definition:
 ```python
 >>> x = q('1 0N 2') >>> 0 ^ x
 k('1 0 2')